Edmund Moubray Lyons

 Captain Edmund Moubray Lyons (27 October 1819 – 23 June 1855) was an officer of the Royal Navy.
-He served during the early nineteenth century, and was mortally wounded while commanding in the Crimean War.
+He was fatally wounded whilst commanding in the Crimean War.

 Early life

 Edmund Lyons was born on 27 October 1819.
-He was the second son of Edmund Lyons, 1st Baron Lyons and Augusta Louisa (née Rogers).
-His elder brother, whom he predeceased, was Richard Lyons, 1st Viscount Lyons.
+He was the second son of Edmund Lyons, 1st Baron Lyons, and Augusta Louisa (née Rogers).
+He was named after Captain Hussey Moubray of the Royal Navy, under whom his father had served.
+His elder brother, whom he predeceased, was the diplomat Richard Lyons, 1st Viscount Lyons.